fmruy/3dpa_research_tension_networks/README.md

 ## About

-Tension networks using natural fibers as support for 3D printing with earth
+Tension networks using natural fibers as support for 3D printing with earth.

+This script allows designing a cantilever geometry ready to be 3d printed over tensors using as an input a network of tensors and getting as an output the g-code.

 ![alt_text](https://github.com/fmruy/3dpa_research/blob/main/images/image7.jpg "image_tooltip")

 ![alt_text](https://github.com/fmruy/3dpa_research/blob/main/images/image6.jpg "image_tooltip")

-This script allows designing a cantilever geometry ready to be 3d printed over tensors using as an input a network of tensors and getting as an output the g-code.

 ![alt_text](https://github.com/fmruy/3dpa_research/blob/main/images/image1.png "image_tooltip")